 For many years, the Kremlin has not been much concerned about terrorists/potential terrorists from the North Caucasus or other Muslim enclaves of the Russian Federation going to Afghanistan to fight.
 One might assume that the Kremlin even supported such ventures if one would believe the late Emir Seifullakh, one of the leaders of the North Caucasian resistance.
 The reason for such calculation was quite clear: those who were training to fight would most likely never come to Russia.
 The Kremlin's concern was not the Russian Islamists who go abroad but the foreign jihadists, mostly Arab and Pakistanis of various ethnic backgrounds, who come to Russia.
 The foreign fighters bring not just stamina, dedication and expertise but also weapons and funds.
-Some of the foreign fighters, such as Ibn al-Khattab played an important role in the First Chechen War.
+Some of the foreign fighters, such as Ibn al-Khattab, played an important role in the First Chechen War.

 The situation, however, has recently changed.
 By the beginning of the Second Chechen War, the number of foreign fighters and funding declined considerably.
 At the same time, another trend emerged: increasing numbers of Russian jihadists went to foreign countries to fight, mostly to Afghanistan and, later, to Syria.
-The numbers of Russia's residents who have fought abroad are considerable.
+The number of Russia's residents who have fought abroad is considerable.
 According to some Western observers, at least several hundred mujahideens from Chechnya are fighting in Syria.
-Russian Secret Police (FSB) put the number to 200.2 Putin confirmed this statement.
-In his view, at least 600 people from Russia fight in Syria.3 Some believe that the numbers are actually much bigger.
-Members of the North Caucasian resistance also claimed that at least 1,000 to 2,000 people from the North Caucasus are fighting in Syria, including 700-800 people from the North Caucasus.4 a Russian survey, at least 50 Bashkirs were trained for terrorism in Pakistan and are at large.5 There were apparently visible members of them who joined ISIS.
+Russian Secret Police (FSB) put the number to 200.
+Putin confirmed this statement.
+In his view, at least 600 people from Russia fight in Syria.
+Some believe that the numbers are actually much bigger.
+Members of the North Caucasian resistance also claimed that at least 1,000 to 2,000 people from the North Caucasus are fighting in Syria.

+While the North Caucasians are apparently the biggest group, they are not the only one.
+According to a Russian survey, at least 50 Bashkirs were trained for terrorism in Pakistan and are at large.
+There were apparently visible members of them who joined ISIS.
 The increasing number has naturally led to a diversification of the jihadists from Russia.
 It is most likely that they do not cling to one particular group of fragment resistance, which increasingly engages in fighting with each other.
 Some North Caucasian jihadists in Syria have apparently started to act on their own.